Definition of single-use plastic products

 Exceptions:

-Wet wipes conceived, designed and marketed for professional use, such as medical or healthcare wipes, do not fulfil the personal care or household use criteria and are not explicitly mentioned in the Directive.
-These products are therefore not considered to included by the Directive.
+Wet wipes conceived, designed and marketed for professional use, such as medical or healthcare wipes, do not fulfil the criteria of personal or household care and are not explicitly mentioned in the Directive.
+These products are therefore not considered to fall within the scope of the Directive.

 • There are seals, valves and closure mechanisms - absence of valve or seal to allow multiple inflations and deflation.